simonsobs-uk/data-centre-issue-tracker/docs/maintainer/releasing.md

 # Making a new release

-## Edit changelog

-Located at `docs/changelog.md`.
-Use <https://github.com/simonsobs-uk/data-centre/compare/v0.4.0...main> to help see what's changed for example.

 ## Building

 For the documentation, we aim to deliver it in these formats: HTML, ePub, PDF.